Imagine your family well-rested without jumping into sleep training because you can’t handle the sudden sleeplessness of your 4-month old infant.

 Unload your questions and worries, and feel fully supported!

-Book a Family-Led Sleep Strategy Call with me this month ($257 value) and receive:
+Book a Family-Led Sleep Strategy Call with me this month for only $159.00 CAD

-45-minute strategy call with me, we can have our call via zoom audio or video
+Book your 45-minute strategy call with me, and we can have our call via Zoom, Google Meet or Phone.

 This strategy call is for you if: You have a 4-6-month-old and you want to know your options for sleep coaching or how to avoid it, getting more sleep for your family, managing the four-month progression, you are in an unsustainable situation and need direction, or you want to make informed decisions based on normal infant development.